-- Ongoing water main replacement programs continued throughout the City of Kingston. - Ongoing leak detection, hydrant maintenance, and valve operation programs were conducted throughout the distributions system. - The main electrical transformer for the facility was serviced and repaired. - The process waste facility actuators were replaced. - The clearwell and high lift reservoir were inspected. - Safety equipment was upgraded and replaced.
+- Ongoing water main replacement programs continued throughout the City of Kingston. - Ongoing leak detection, hydrant maintenance, and valve operation programs were conducted throughout the distributions system. - Improvements were made to distribution pressure zone monitoring. - A comprehensive facility condition assessment was completed. - A complete cleanout of the process waste facility and inspection/repairs of backwash check valves were completed. - Safety equipment was purchased to better assist with facility maintenance.